 Georgia On My Mind by Ray Charles (1960)

 The important thing is to feel your music, really feel it and believe it.

 Pianists who are interested in the musical culture around their instrument know that jazz is a genre apart.
 It's not given to everybody to be able to play it.
 And Ray Charles is probably the greatest virtuoso in this field.

-This is one of Ray Charles's most outstanding romantic pieces.
+Georgia on my Mind is one of Ray Charles's most outstanding romantic pieces.
 The difficulty in this piece lies not in the rhythm, but in the melody itself.

-Find the best tutorials for learning the piano!
+Find the best tutorials for learning the piano.

 Comptine d'un autre été (Yann Tiersen)